56 total views

 Important notes: The amount of oil required depends on the size of eggs.
 The larger the eggs, the more oil you would need for the mayonnaise to thicken for the consistency you would require.
 If your eggs are small, put a little less oil at first in the three stages.
 If the eggs are large, keep a bit of extra oil and add conservatively into the mixie in stages if you are using that and not a food processor.

 In a food processor the raised chimney-like opening allows you to pour the oil in a stream and see the emulsification because of the transparent body.
 In a mixie you won’t be able to see the process if it has a steel container and won’t be able to pour the oil in a stream.
 You will need to keep opening the lid to check if it’s done.
 It’s still just as easy.
-I used a mixie for this one.
+I used a food processor for this one and a mixie for the previous one.